jnozzi/cocoadev.com/SiteContent/General/DeleteVsRemoveInUITexts.markdown

 Whatever you do, do not look too hard at Project Builder.
 PB is geared towards experts and not really an example of good UI.

-This is what the [[AquaHumanInterfaceGuidelines]] has to say about the delete menu item:
+This is what the General/AquaHumanInterfaceGuidelines has to say about the delete menu item:

-'' Delete: Removes selected data without storing the selection on the Clipboard.
-Choosing Delete is the equivalent of pressing the Delete key or the Clear key.''
+* Delete: Removes selected data without storing the selection on the Clipboard.
+Choosing Delete is the equivalent of pressing the Delete key or the Clear key.*

 ----